eric-volz/DefichainPython/docs/additionalInfos/reddit/announcement03.md

 ### What is a raw transaction?

-A raw transaction is a hexadecimal data string and always looks something like this.
+A raw transaction is a hexadecimal data string and always looks something like this:

 ```
 040000000001018605b44cda16f8828a406f4e4377c75b9508930b7cd343729dab1f56fbe19d1d0100000000ffffffff020000000000000000506a